Trust Region Continual Learning as an Implicit Meta-Learner: Conclusion

 \section{Conclusion}

 We presented a trust region view of hybrid continual learning that unifies generative replay and EWC: replay keeps past-task behavior reachable by providing direct training signal on previous tasks, while the Fisher-metric penalty constrains each update to remain within a neighborhood that preserves low error on earlier optima.
 Our analysis shows that this simple continual learning objective induces a MAML-style optimization form under local approximations, explaining why it can exhibit meta-learning-like behavior (fast re-adaptation) without an explicit bilevel procedure.
 Across both low-heterogeneity ImageNet-500 and high-heterogeneity CW10, this mechanism improves retention and accelerates old-task recovery: trust region attains the strongest final performance with the least forgetting while achieves the fastest post-transition recovery on early tasks.
 More broadly, our results suggest a scalable continual and meta-learning paradigm for large models and demanding tasks like robotic control.
-One limitation is our implicit assumption that the task 1 optimum lies close to a shared optimum that also works well for later tasks (see \cref{fig:trcl}).
-When tasks are highly heterogeneous, this shared optimum may be far from the task-1 optimum, weakening the benefits of our approach.
-Future work could study how to identify or construct candidate tasks that are more likely to share a common parameter region for future tasks.